atakanersoy/WRO2025_FE_ANTi/models/README.md

 All components of our robot, including the chassis, wheel axles, rims, motor mounts, and differential gears, were designed using **Autodesk Fusion 360**.
 This professional CAD software allowed us to create precise models optimized for **Fused Filament Fabrication (FFF/FDM)** 3D printing, with some exploration into other techniques like **Stereolithography (SLA)** and **Continuous Fiber Reinforcement (CFR)**.

 ### Key Design Features
-- **Print-in-Place Ackermann Steering**: The steering mechanism uses a shorter linkage connecting the two front wheels, designed to be printed as a single unit for small size and precision.
+- **Custom Ackermann Steering**: The steering mechanism uses a shorter linkage connecting the two front wheels, designed to be printed as a seperate units for small size and precision.
+- **Wheel Rotation Limits**: Mechanically limited to -50° to +32° per wheel, an asymmetry derived from Ackermann steering design, ensuring each wheel points toward the same circular center point for smooth turns.
-- **Compact Chassis**: Dimensions of 72mm (L) x 57mm (W) x 58mm (H), with sliders and holders for all components (pertinax board, servo, motor, battery).
-The total weight is 110g.
+- **Compact Chassis**: Dimensions of 69mm (L) x 53mm (W) x 57mm (H), with sliders and holders for all components (pertinax board, servo, motor, battery).
+The total weight is ~130g.
 - **Differential**: A custom 4-gear mechanical differential distributes power from the motor to the rear wheels.
 - **Bearings**: Four bearings, one for each wheel, ensure smooth rotation and reduced friction.